 And finally there are the unknowables.

 Things we can’t know about or don’t need to know about.
 Even if we have complete omniscience into our application and hardware performance, it’s simply not feasible — or required — to have complete visibility into the various layers of abstractions underneath the application layer.
 Think ARP packet losses, BGP announcements or recursive BGP lookups, OSFP states and all manner of other implementation details of abstractions we rely on without a second thought.
 We simply have to get comfortable with the fact that there are things we possibly cannot know about, and that it’s OK.

 Which brings me to my final point —

 Choose your own Observability Adventure

 Observability — in and of itself, and like most other things — isn’t particularly useful.
-The value of the observability of a system directly stems from the business value we derive from it.
+The value derived from the observability of a system directly stems from the business value derived from that system.